-Premium eye fillet/tenderloin steaks
+Premium eye fillet/tenderloin steaks - it doesn't get better than NZ beef.

 Grilled Beef Fillet Steaks in Merlot Marinade with Prune Jam